Many of us associate the 14th of February with the celebration of love in all possible forms, but for Emily, that date has taken on a new meaning.

 Things go from bad to worse when Jack decides to quit his job in Wales, after being suspended while the company investigated some bullying claims that several colleagues had filed against him.

-He took the episode as an opportunity to move closer to Emily, and a year after their first meeting, they were sharing a flat together, despite Emily feeling upset about having to leave the smaller, cosier flat she was renting on her own.
+He took the incident as an opportunity to move closer to Emily, and one year after their first meeting, they were sharing a flat together, despite Emily feeling upset about having to leave the smaller, cosier flat she was renting on her own.

 ‘Things just got worse and worse.
 I was experiencing feelings of prolonged grief, fear, anxiety, and numbness and I was losing concentration,’ she says.
 Jack also made her question her sanity and perception of reality through psychological manipulation such as gaslighting.